7" x 10" trim size

 Readability at 7" × 10"

-The 7" × 10" format requires the most careful typographic attention of any common KDP trim size.
-A full-width text column at this width produces line lengths of 85–100 characters — significantly wider than optimal.
-Standard practice in academic publishing is to run the text in a single narrower column (approximately 4.5"–5") or in two balanced columns, leaving the remaining space for figures, notes, or generous margins.
-Body text at 11pt is common in academic publishing, with 1.2–1.3× line spacing creating the compact but still readable layout scholars expect.
+The 7" x 10" format requires the most careful typographic attention of any common KDP trim size.
+A full-width text column at this width produces line lengths of 85 - 100 characters at 12pt - significantly wider than optimal.
+Standard practice in academic publishing is to run the text in a single narrower column (approximately 4.5" - 5") or in two balanced columns of 3.25" each, leaving the remaining space for figures, notes, or generous margins.
+Body text at 10 - 11pt is standard in academic publishing, with 1.2 - 1.3x line spacing creating the compact but still readable layout scholars expect from professional reference works.

 Questions about the 7" × 10" trim size